aleixq/qtcreator-arduino.mk-template/README.md

 File > New File or Project
 Select AVR > Arduino project using sketch.

+Notes: I'm using archlinux so maybe some default paths are wrong, look for yours.

 ## Based on work of:
 * Cleiton Souza (cleiton@tutamail.com)
 * Jason Jorgenson (jjorgenson@gmail.com)